tahmid-khan/xjudge/README.md

 ```
 to install the necessary PHP packages.

-3. Update your local MySQL/MariaDB server's credentials in `config.php`, and run `schema.sql` in MySQL/MariaDB to create the database.
+3. Update your local MySQL/MariaDB server's credentials in `config.php` and run `schema.sql` in your local MySQL/MariaDB server to create the database schema and integrate the database with the application.

 4. To start a PHP server, assuming PHP is in `PATH`, run the following from the project root:
 ```bash